rdj519/webapp/README.md

 - dont change the filenames / add new files para we dont get confused na -- if youre gonna add a new file, tell the gc first -- otherwise, just update your file in the "UPDATED_WEB" folder with the SAME FILENAME
+- the start of each file refers to your initial
+  -- a = all
+  -- s = sam
+  -- j = johann
+  -- r = rey

 -sam-